El0Ephant/text-rpgem/README.md

 Main idea is pretty intuitive, but there is also some space for experiments with custom routing between pages using custom counters (health, mana, etc).

-If you don't want to work with GUI you can use built-in terminal interface.
+If you don't want to create your own GUI you can use built-in terminal interface.

 ## Installation